openshift-labs/lab-developing-with-odo/workshop/content/030-deploy-an-app.md

 cd sample
 ```

-Here, you will find the source code for an simple Node.js application.
+Here, you will find the source code for a simple Node.js application.
 You can explore the source of our application:

 ```execute-1
 ls